cagranados/cagranados.github.io/gradintfinmacro.md

 ### Outline:

 1. Introduction: International Business Cycles Facts
-   <a href="https://cagranados.github.io/files/gradintfinmacrofall23/L1_slides_empirics.pdf"><u>[Slides]</u></a> <!-- <a href="https://cagranados.github.io/files/gradintfinmacrofall23/L1_slides_empirics.pdf"><u>[Annotated slides]</u></a> -->
+   <a href="https://cagranados.github.io/files/gradintfinmacrofall23/L1_slides_empirics.pdf"><u>[Slides]</u></a> <a href="https://cagranados.github.io/files/gradintfinmacrofall23/L1_slides_empirics.pdf"><u>[Annotated slides]</u></a>

 3. A Small Open Economy Model: Endowments and Model with Capital
+   <a href="https://cagranados.github.io/files/gradintfinmacrofall23/L2_slides_endowment.pdf"><u>[Slides-part1]</u></a> <!--<a href="https://cagranados.github.io/files/gradintfinmacrofall23/L1_slides_empirics.pdf"><u>[Annotated slides-part1]</u></a> -->

-4. A Small Open Economy Real Business Cycles Model and the Role of Financial Frictions in Emerging Markets
+5. A Small Open Economy Real Business Cycles Model and the Role of Financial Frictions in Emerging Markets

-5. The Terms of Trade and the Deviations from the Purchasing Power Parity
+6. The Terms of Trade and the Deviations from the Purchasing Power Parity

-6. Terms of Trade, Traded and Non-Tradable Goods, and The Real Exchange Rate
+7. Terms of Trade, Traded and Non-Tradable Goods, and The Real Exchange Rate

-7. Nominal Rigidities, Exchange Rates, and Unemployment
+8. Nominal Rigidities, Exchange Rates, and Unemployment

-8. The International Real Business Cycles Model with Large Economies
+9. The International Real Business Cycles Model with Large Economies

-9. International Policy Links and Macroeconomic Interdependence
+10. International Policy Links and Macroeconomic Interdependence

-10. Exchange Rate Dynamics Determination
+11. Exchange Rate Dynamics Determination

-11. Fixed Exchange Rates and Capital Controls
+12. Fixed Exchange Rates and Capital Controls

-12. Financial Frictions, Collateral Constraints, and Debt Dynamics
+13. Financial Frictions, Collateral Constraints, and Debt Dynamics

-13. Final Remarks: Puzzles in International Finance and Macroeconomics
+14. Final Remarks: Puzzles in International Finance and Macroeconomics